← Back to Blog

 Without SOP

-Bump app timeout to 120s.
+Bump app timeout.
 Add a retry.
 Open a support ticket with the LLM provider.
 Customers paying for plan generation see 504, never refresh, assume the product is broken.
 Churn quietly.

 With SOP

 Audit log diagnoses the problem in three queries.
 The platform gateway is the constraint, not the LLM.
 Prompt slim + frontend polling fallback ships same day.
 The user sees the plan appear, even when the gateway killed the connection.
-Cost-per-call drops 20% as a bonus.
+The prompt gets cheaper as a bonus.

 The Real Lesson